A2Zadeh/ACL_Challenge_HML_20/README.md

 B. Download the raw data and process it

+NOTE: When you are ready for the challenge test set, you have to contact the challenge organizers to get the intervals of sentences in the test set.

 ## Option A: Using the CMU Multimodal SDK

 First clone the CMU Multimodal SDK from https://github.com/A2Zadeh/CMU-MultimodalSDK.
 Install it using the short and easy installation steps in the MMSDK.
 We refer to the path to MMSDK as MMSDK\_PATH.
 Subsequently, clone this github repository.
 We will refer to the path to this repository as CHALHML\_PATH.
 Add both paths to your PYTHONPATH environment variable using: